omora14/cse212-csharp/csharp-tutorial/linkedlist-problem-solution/linked-list.md

             current = current.Next;
         }

-        throw new InvalidOperationException("Value not found in the list.");
+        throw new InvalidOperationException("Song not found in the playlist.");
     }
 }